nathanjonjon/aws-terraform-blue-green-deployment/README.md

 # Blue/Green Deployment

-This is a devOps project based on `aws` and `terraform` that let fulfill staging on demand and blue-green deployment upon change in master branch of a Github repository
+This is a evOps project based on `aws` and `terraform` that let fulfill staging on demand and blue-green deployment upon change in master branch of a Github repository

 ## Project Structure